guardicode/agent-plugin-builder/README.md

 ### Running unit tests

-To run automated tests, invoke:
+To run all automated tests, invoke:

     poetry run pytest

+There are also integration tests which are slow and can be skipped by invoking:

+    poetry run pytest --skip-integration